 His gaze flicked to a faltering motion on the stairs leading up to the pilothouse.
 O’Brian, taking his shift.
 O’Brian’s eyes were on his feet as his climbed the stairs, swaying with the motion of the freighter.
 As O’Brian lifted his face, he stiffened.
 McSorely saw, rather than heard, O’Brian’s mouth form the words over the noise of the storm.

-O’Brian’s hand rose to point at the blue sphere hovering beyond the pilot house windows.
+O’Brian’s hand rose to point at the pilot house window.

 Over the roar of the storm the bass thrumming mingled with a new sound, a reverberant metallic scraping.

-Right now, the sight of his ship would have them panicking.
+The sight of his ship would have them all panicking.
 He had to act quickly.

 He would smile.
 He would use his arms to beckon them.
 He would use voice amplification to instruct them in English.
 Do not be afraid.